pubkey/rxdb/docs-src/rx-attachment.md

 Storing many attachments can be a problem when the disc space of the device is exceeded.
 Therefore it can make sense to compress the attachments before storing them in the [RxStorage](./rx-storage.md).
 With the `attachments-compression` plugin you can compress the attachments data on write and decompress it on reads.
 This happens internally and will now change on how you use the api.
+The compression is run with the [Compression Streams API](https://developer.mozilla.org/en-US/docs/Web/API/Compression_Streams_API) which is only supported on [newer browsers](https://caniuse.com/?search=compressionstream).

 ```ts
 import {